cchantep/acolyte/faq.md

   classOf[String] -> "col6")
 ```

+## Can I re-use data from existing DB with Acolyte?

+[Studio](./studio.html) can record results from DB, so they can be used later with Acolyte framework, either in Java or Scala.

 ## Why do I get error with null value in row?

 As type can't always be inferred when using `null`, it can lead to ambiguity: